History of the Sri Lanka Navy: Beginning and World War II

 In January 1938 the Ceylon Naval Volunteer Force (CNVF) was created with Commander W. G. Beauchamp as Commanding Officer.
 On 31 August 1939, the CNVF was mobilized for war duties.
 Three years later, the CNVF was offered to, and accepted by the Royal Navy (RN) as a Volunteer Reserve, the "Ceylon Royal Naval Volunteer Reserve", or CRNVR.
 It continued under RN operational and administrative command until March 1946.
 With the end of the war, it reverted to Ceylon Government Control, though yet CRNVR in name.
 In the 1939–1946 period, the CRNVR carried out several operational duties, mainly at sea.
-Cutting its teeth on the Port Commission tugs Samson and Goliath, it later manned and operated trawlers and Antarctic whalers converted as minesweepers and fitted out with guns, submarine detection equipment and anti-submarine weaponry.
+Cutting its teeth on the Port Commission tugs Samson and Goliath, it later crewed and operated trawlers and Antarctic whalers converted as minesweepers and fitted out with guns, submarine detection equipment and anti-submarine weaponry.
 They were HMS Overdale Wyke (the first ship to be purchased by the Government of Ceylon), HMS Okapi, HMS Semla, HMS Sambhur, HMS Hoxa, HMS Balta and HM Tugs Barnet and C 405.
-In addition the CRNVR manned several motor fishing vessels (MFV), harbour defence motor launch (HDML) and miscellaneous auxiliary vessels.
-All were manned exclusively by CRNVR personnel.
-These ships were meant to sweep and guard the approaches the harbors but were often used on extended missions outside Ceylon waters.
+In addition the CRNVR crewed several motor fishing vessels (MFV), harbour defence motor launch (HDML) and miscellaneous auxiliary vessels.
+All were crewed exclusively by CRNVR personnel.
+These ships were meant to sweep and guard the approaches of the harbors but were often used on extended missions outside Ceylon waters.
 In the course of these operations, the ships came under enemy fire, recovered essential information from Japanese aircraft that were shot down, sailed to Akyab after the Burma front was opened in two FMVs for harbour duties and, was called upon to accept the surrender of the Italian light cruiser Eritrea and escort her to port with a prize crew on board.